 It’s not all been sad though this year, I’ve watched a great number of retro films this years with my family and enjoyed these all over again.
 Be it from the still to be reviewed Ferris Bueller’s Day Off to the Fast and Furious 7 movie.
 I’ve also watched a lot of films when I’ve joined blogathons.
 I’ve revisited a few films such as Charlotte’s Web, Kramer vs Kramer and When Harry met Sally.
 I’ve also watched some fantastic ones, and discovered some hidden unseen gems in the process.
 I loved watching Cary Grant and Deborah Kerr in An Affair to Remember and watched the most unlikely family ever in film – Sean Connery, Dustin Hoffman and Matthew Broderick – in Family Business.

 So what for 2017?
 Well I have some plans, as you’ll know I aim to read and review my ever-increasing autobiography and biography list.
-I’ve two new pages Film/TV Music and Fun Finds to write-up about and a couple of blogathons to organise.
+I’ve a new page Film/TV Music to write-up about and a couple of blogathons to organise.
 And some new blogathons to add reviews to, And this means I’ll have the not so arduous task of watching more telly, more films and reading more film and telly articles..